Kinship

 • What matters to them that also matters to me?

-• In what ways does “obligation” intrude in my relations?
+• In what ways does “obligation” intrude into my relations?

-• If I chose my kinships freely, whose heart and mind would I want to be closer to?
+• If I freely chose my kinships, whose heart and mind would I want to be closer to?
 Are they open to that?

 Resources